-His work on Plan created huge strategic value for the business including brand differentiation, operational efficiency, revenue growth, supply chain resilience, employee motivation.
+His work on Plan A created huge strategic value for the business including brand differentiation, operational efficiency, revenue growth, supply chain resilience, employee motivation.

-- Evolved Plan A to become a change management programme designed to make sustainability ‘how M&S does business’ engaging all 78,000 employees globally using annual director bonus targets linked to growth in sales of products with Plan A built into them; an innovation fund to spark new ideas; and integration of sustainability into core business processes.
+He evolved Plan A to become a change management programme designed to make sustainability ‘how M&S does business’ engaging all 78,000 employees globally using annual director bonus targets linked to growth in sales of products with Plan A built into them; an innovation fund to spark new ideas; and integration of sustainability into core business processes.

-- Built stakeholder engagement into every aspect of M&S’ environmental and social activities based on dialogue, trust and the willingness to develop engagement into wide ranging mutually beneficial partnership (e.g. WWF, Oxfam, Unicef)
+Mike built stakeholder engagement into every aspect of M&S’ environmental and social activities based on dialogue, trust and the willingness to develop engagement into wide ranging mutually beneficial partnership (e.g. WWF, Oxfam, Unicef)

-- Created an outward looking innovation culture around Plan A based on participation in the world’s leading collaboration platforms for sustainability (e.g. Sustainability Consortium, World Economic Forum, Business for Social Responsibility).
+He created an outward looking innovation culture around Plan A based on participation in the world’s leading collaboration platforms for sustainability (e.g. Sustainability Consortium, World Economic Forum, Business for Social Responsibility).

-- Led external partnerships to scale sustainability across the global economy, including the protection of Brazil’s Cerrado Ecosystem from soy planting and a commitment by 40+ clothing companies to commit to using 100% sustainable cotton.
+Mike also led external partnerships to scale sustainability across the global economy, including the protection of Brazil’s Cerrado Ecosystem from soy planting and a commitment by 40+ clothing companies to commit to using 100% sustainable cotton.